 - Duty to Client/Employer

-It is the duty of each member of the Society to comply with all federal, state and local laws and regulations and all rules of conduct imposed upon the member by membership in other professional organizations, governing the conduct of persons engaged in licensing, processing of patent applications, promotion of patents and inventions or transfer of technology; and a final determination by a competent authority that the member has violated any such law, regulation or rule may be a basis for discipline or expulsion from the Society by the Board of Trustees without compliance with the enforcement procedures set forth in Section 9 of these Rules.
+A Member must comply with all federal, state, provincial, and local laws and regulations and other ethical rules or standards imposed by membership or status in other professions or organizations, governing conduct of persons engaged in licensing-related services including patent application prosecution, promotion of patents and inventions, accounting and valuation, and transfer of technology.
+A final determination by a competent authority that the Member has violated such a law, regulation, or rule may be a basis for discipline or expulsion from the Society by the Board of Trustees without use of the procedures set forth in Section 8 of these Rules.